• Skip to primary navigation

 Instructions

-• Rinse and then soak the red lentils and rice in hot water (they should be fully submerged) for 15-20 minutes. (chop up the onions whilst waiting)
+• Rinse and soak the lentils and rice in hot water for 15–20 minutes, ensuring they are fully submerged.

-• In a large non-stick pot, over high heat, add 2 tablespoons of water and sauté thinly sliced red onions until they are lightly golden.
-You will need to consistently be stirring to ensure they do not stick.
+• In a large non-stick pot over high heat, add olive oil (or water) and sauté the onion until lightly golden, stirring constantly to prevent sticking.
 This will take a few minutes.

-• Stir through the salt and give the mixture another vigorous stir.
-Simmer for another 10 minutes, with occasional vigorous stirring.
+• Add the salt and stir vigorously again.
+Simmer for another 10 minutes, stirring occasionally.
 Turn off the heat and serve warm or at room temperature.
-As the porridge cools, with will thicken making it easier to scoop.
-(See note 2 for serving suggestion)

 Video